1) Some Probiotic Strains Are Better Than Others

 - Blend the coconut water and coconut meat until smooth.

-- Add the probiotic powder (simply open the capsules and dump the contents into the blender) and blend briefly.
+- Add the probiotic powder (or simply open the capsules and dump the contents into the blender) and blend briefly.

 - Pour into a bowl (or jar) big enough to allow a bit of room to expand.
 Gently place a lid on top and set your coconut yogurt to culture on your counter for 8-16 hours.
 The longer it cultures, the more yogurt-y it becomes in taste.